pwmt/libzathura/doc/installation.rst

   make
   make install

-For the installation of a file type plugin check the :plugins:(../plugins) section.
+For the installation of a file type plugin check the :ref:`plugins` section.